-HomeToGo SE: HomeToGo reports a 114% increase in property manager integrations since onset of pandemic on its journey to deliver unparalleled access to vacation rentals
+HomeToGo SE: HomeToGo Reports a 114% Increase in Property Manager Integrations Since Onset of Pandemic on its Journey to Deliver Unparalleled Access to Vacation Rentals

 While HomeToGo SE's registered office is located in Luxembourg, HomeToGo GmbH is headquartered in Berlin, Germany.
 HomeToGo operates localized apps and websites in 25 countries.

-^[1] Based on total property managers integrated across the HomeToGo brand as of 31 March 2022 compared to 31 March 2020, and as of end of 31 March 2022 compared to end of 31 March 2021. ^[2] Based on pre-cancellation data.
+[1] Based on total property managers integrated across the HomeToGo brand as of 31 March 2022 compared to 31 March 2020, and as of end of 31 March 2022 compared to end of 31 March 2021.

+[2] Based on pre-cancellation data.
 Exemplary case to show possible potential uplift due to integration change for a partner with thousands of properties.
-End of Media Release